 The cervical spine is the most mobile in all directions due to the shape of the bones and how they sit with each other.

 The thoracic spine has the greatest amount of movement in rotation but the least in the rest.
 This is key to remember when thinking about your golf swing and for most people is not the case.
+We see a lot of people who don’t have enough rotation to achieve a good swing.

 The lumbar spine is the strongest part and is designed for weight bearing.
 It should have the most movement when you bend forward and lean back, but the least in rotation (except at the very lowest part).
+This is the area that can often get overloaded due to the lack of movement higher up the spine.

 The golf swing